quickapps/docs/en/developers/search-api.rst

     ]);

-In the example above, this behavior will look for words to index in user's "username" and user's "email" properties.
+In the example above, this behavior will look for words to index in user’s "username" and user’s "email" properties.

 If you need a really special selection of words for each entity is being indexed, then you can set the ``fields`` option as a callable which